palautatan/biohazardCleanUp/README.md

 # alignmentDiffs.py
 > take two alignments as a text file and check if they're "pretty much" the same or not

+> helpful when you are parsing trees for duplicate taxa

 > script usage:
 1. test this out with the alignmentDiffsTesting.txt file /
 2. try it with nexus files